 Big Data = Big Wins in Customer Experience

-transaction newsINETCO was recently featured in the Predictions 2015 issue of Transaction News.
+Transaction NewsINETCO was recently featured in the Predictions 2015 issue of Transaction News.
 Below is what we had to say:

 As you look over 2015’s various predictions, you’ll find no shortage of those espousing the benefits of Big Data and how institutions will be leveraging the intelligence it provides to achieve some sort of business nirvana.
 In this article, I will be taking a small step back to look at the what, where, and why of transaction data—a financial institution’s most valuable, yet often most difficult to access, source of intelligence on the end customer experience.